jameshfisher/jameshfisher.com/_posts/2016-12-25-c-array-literal-explicit-indexes.md

 ---
-title: C array literal explicit indexes
+title: "Array literals in C with explicit indexes"
 ---

 How do you write a C array literal?
 The way I knew of was with curly braces: